Lowcountry family says medical marijuana bill could be gamechanger for Autistic daughter

 MOUNT PLEASANT, S.C.
 (WCBD) – One Lowcountry family says medical marijuana would be a major improvement for their daughter’s autism treatments.

-“It’s just so hard,” says Stacy Guarneri.
+“It’s just so hard,” said Stacy Guarneri.
 “At this point, we don’t know what else to do.”

 Autism has put a crippling hold on the Guarneris.
 Stacy says her daughter’s autism has become worse, 14-year-old Sophia has become aggressive, even ripping her own hair out.
 The family says they’re too nervous about their daughter’s safety to leave her home by herself.

-“Her bedroom walls are completely bashed in, she’s broken countless beds, kicked out front windshields in vehicles,” says Guarneri.
+“Her bedroom walls are completely bashed in, she’s broken countless beds, kicked out front windshields in vehicles,” said Guarneri.

 Sophia has visited numerous doctors and therapists and tried various medicines.
-Her mom says nothing has worked but says her research makes he believe medical marijuana could be the answer.
+Her mom said nothing has worked but her research makes her believe medical marijuana could be the answer.

-“And these children now are so much better,” says Guarneri.
+“And these children now are so much better,” said Guarneri.
 “The parents go to movie theatres, they do things, the child is not harming themselves.”

-Some state law makers and law enforcement believe the proposed medical marijuana is too loose.
+Some state lawmakers and law enforcement believe the proposed medical marijuana bill is too loose.

 The bill would allow for medical marijuana to be sold across South Carolina, amending current restrictions on use.

-“It would help her being comfortable in her skin and it would help my family tremendously,” says Guarneri “One day we’re not going to be here and I just want Sophia to be okay, that’s all I want.”
+“It would help her be comfortable in her skin and it would help my family tremendously,” said Guarneri “One day we’re not going to be here and I just want Sophia to be okay, that’s all I want.”